REAL ESTATE

 - California, 1981

-William D. Chapman, Shareholder
+William D. Chapman, Retired

 Mr. Chapman was born and raised in Southern California.
 Mr. Chapman received his BS in business management/finance from Brigham Young University and his JD from Pepperdine University School of Law.
 After graduating from law school, Mr. Chapman eventually became a named partner at two of Orange County’s most respected law firms before deciding to form MBK Chapman with his partner, Michael Kushner.